iluwatar/java-design-patterns/event-sourcing/README.md

 Use the Event Sourcing pattern when

 * You need very high performance on persisting your application state even your application state have a complex relational data structure
-* You need log of changes of your application state and ability to restore a state of any moment in time.
+* You need a log of changes of your application state and ability to restore a state of any moment in time.
 * You need to debug production problems by replaying the past events.

-## Real world examples
+## Real-world examples

 * [The Lmax Architecture](https://martinfowler.com/articles/lmax.html)